tricastdev/auth0_web_auth/README.md

 ## Usage

-- Add the auth0-spa-js JavaScript file to web/index.html, in the <head> section.
+- Add the auth0-spa-js JavaScript file to web/index.html, in the HEAD section.

 ```dart
 <!DOCTYPE html>